-CDBG: Due to the size of California (163,695 square miles) and the number of Grantees with open contracts and/or program income activity (over 100), HCD uses an assessment to identify highest-risk Grantees for monitoring.
+CDBG: Due to the size of California (163,695 square miles) and the number of grantees with open contracts and/or program income activity (over 100), HCD uses an assessment to identify highest-risk grantees for monitoring.
 Grantees are monitored on a three-year schedule.
-During monitoring visits, HCD reviews the Grantees' financial management (recordkeeping, funds tracking, expenditure documentation, and special attention to the management of PI), environmental compliance (completed Environmental Review Reports and documentation that the required environmental measures are being implemented), and other areas specific to each Grantee's current projects.
-Following a monitoring visit, HCD provides a monitoring report, which identifies findings and concerns, and provides suggestions for the Grantee's Corrective Action Plan, which the Grantee must submit to HCD by the date identified in their monitoring report.
+During monitoring visits, HCD reviews the grantees' financial management (recordkeeping, funds tracking, expenditure documentation, and special attention to the management of PI), environmental compliance (completed Environmental Review Reports and documentation that the required environmental measures are being implemented), and other areas specific to each grantee's current projects.
+Following a monitoring visit, HCD provides a monitoring report, which identifies findings and concerns, and provides suggestions for the grantee's Corrective Action Plan, which the grantee must submit to HCD by the date identified in their monitoring report.
+Due to the COVID-19 pandemic, CDBG staff are conducting all monitoring activities remotely.